edingc/ansible-wordpress-ubuntu/README.md

 <ul>
 <li>Currently, the playbook only supports HTTP sites.</li>
 <li>This playbook was written for Ubuntu 14.04 LTS.
 It has been tested with Linode's images for this version.</li>
 <li>The included MariaDB configuration is based on Linode's Stack Script to limit MySQL RAM usage.
-The included configuration file is based on the machine having 1GB of memory available.<li>
+The included configuration file is based on the machine having 1GB of memory available.</li>
 </ul>